 One handed technique

-The following short video from Ammehjelpen (Norwegian breastfeeding support) is one minute 20 seconds long, and is also recorded in Norwegian.
+The following short video from Ammehjelpen (Norwegian breastfeeding support) is one minute 20 seconds long, and is also recorded in Norwegian as well as English.
 The clip shows a one handed technique and a mother hand expressing both breasts at the same time.
 Moving the hands around the breast helps to stimulate and empty all the milk glands:

 There are several variations to try for hand expressing breast milk.
 Experiment to find the technique that works for you.